-In order to take the First Examination (the Qualifying Exam), students must obtain a minimum grade point average of 3.3 in five core graduate courses.
+In order to take the First Examination (the Qualifying Exam), students must obtain a minimum grade point average of 3.3 in the core graduate courses described below.
 This GPA requirement is designed to insure that all Ph.D. students have sufficient understanding of the core biomedical engineering fundamentals to pursue advanced study and professional career opportunities.
-These credits are not in addition but inclusive of the 36 course credits listed above.
+These credits are not in addition to but inclusive of the 36 course credits listed above.